nopSolutions/nopCommerce-Docs/user-guide/configuring/settingup/payments/methods/index.md

 To activate a payment method, Click **Edit** beside the required method, tick the **Is active** checkbox and click Update.
 The Is active option changes from false to true.

- Different payment metods support different options.
+ Different payment methods support different options.
 There are **4 payment options** you can tick as active or not (supported or not):

 * **Supports capture**, whether this method allows processing money transfer after the amount was charged.
 * **Refund**, whether this method allows making a money refund after the amount was charged and captured already.